Peteryar/Technical-Articles/README.md

   - Interesting technical articles I have read.
   - It will also contain Interesting Articles I am reading, but yet to finish.
   - Outstanding Youtube videos on technical concepts
+  - Articles I will love to easily refer to in the future

 ## Categories
 1. Javascript Internals